KOYU-Tech/docker-volume-copy/README.md

 **Step 3**

-Imagine a new volume name and use it with script
+Come up with a new volume name and use it with the script:

 ```
 ./dvc.sh old-volume-name new-volume-name-that-better-than-previous